ryanneekidev/binary-search-tree/README.md

-# binary-search-tree
+# Binary Search Tree
-A simple function to construct a binary search tree from a sorted array of values
+A simple JavaScript function to construct a binary search tree from a sorted array of values